 What is a buyout fee?

-The buyout fee is another name for the penalty.
-It is the amount a tenant or landlord must pay to “buy out” the lease before the end of the term.
+The buyout fee is another name for the financial penalty that a tenant or landlord must pay to terminate the lease early.
+This amount is typically agreed upon and outlined in the lease agreement.

 Is a buyout from a lease capital gain?